 We all know the importance of an SPF, but it was something I was letting slip in my skincare routine.
-Whilst I love my freckles, I realise getting 20 more each time I go in the sun means I need to start prioritising UV protection.
-I've began using the SPF 50 Skin Defense face cream—it protects skin with broad spectrum UV filters (including protection from long UVA rays, which reach deep within the skin and accelerate the process of ageing.)
+Whilst I love my freckles, I realize getting 20 more each time I go in the sun means I need to start prioritizing UV protection.
+I've began using the SPF 50 Skin Defense face cream—it protects skin with broad spectrum UV filters (including protection from long UVA rays, which reach deep within the skin and accelerate the process of aging.)
 It also includes red algae extract and vitamin C to brighten skin for a luminous complexion.

 My oily skin made me fearful of using a dewy foundation like this one.
 I loved The Body Shop's matte all-in-one foundation but was desperate for that beautiful summer glow.
 The Fresh Nude base has a perfect semi-matte finish—it gives me a light hydrated look whilst still covering my imperfections.
 Plus it has SPF 15.
 This + the buffing brush = photo-worthy skin.